 Knowledge of Medieval Darlington is frustratingly limited and no borough charter survives.
 It was two separate Medieval boroughs called Darlington Borough, and Bondgate-in-Darlington, although the Boldon Buke of 1183 treats them as one.
 The borough inhabitants, usually businessmen, owned their own properties whereas those people in Bondgate were allowed to live there as long as they worked on the landowner’s land (usually the Bishop’s).

 They held their homes in a ‘bond-tenure’, hence the name of the street which is commonly found in North-East towns.
 Darlington’s Market Place and street lay-out are Medieval in origin but the most important Medieval feature of Darlington is St Cuthbert’s, a collegiate church administered by a vicar and four prebends.
-A wool trade existed in Darlington from at least the 14th Century when John and William Durham of Darlington exported wool for the king through Hartlepool.
+A wool trade existed in Darlington from at least the fourteenth century when John and William Durham of Darlington exported wool for the king through Hartlepool.